bas-ansible-roles-collection/ruby2/CHANAGELOG.md

 # Ruby 2 (`ruby2`) - Change log

 All notable changes to this role will be documented in this file.
 This role adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

+Remember: Make sure to update `ruby2_barc_role_version` variable when a new version is released.

 ## [Unreleased][unreleased]

 ### Fixed

 * Task names - minor inconsistencies